-On May 18, 2020, we completed a follow-on public offering pursuant to which we issued an aggregate of 12,650,000 shares of our common stock, which included the full exercise of the underwriters' option to purchase additional shares, at a public offering price of \$4.75 per share, before deducting underwriting discounts and commissions.
-We received aggregate net proceeds of approximately \$55.9 million after deducting the underwriting discounts and commissions and other offering expenses.
+• On May 18, 2020, we completed a follow-on public offering pursuant to which we issued an aggregate of 12,650,000 shares of our common stock for net proceeds of approximately \$55.9 million after deducting the underwriting discounts and commissions and other offering expenses.

-On June 5, 2020, we entered into a sales agreement with SVB Leerink LLC, or SVB Leerink, pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$35 million from time to time through SVB Leerink, acting as our agent, or the ATM Offering.
-During the three months ended June 30, 2020, we sold an aggregate of 405,264 shares of our common stock under the ATM Offering for net cash proceeds of \$2.1 million, after deducting commissions and expenses of \$0.2 million.
-Subsequent to June 30, 2020, the Company sold an additional 199,626 shares of its common stock under the ATM Offering for net cash proceeds of \$1.1 million.
+• On June 5, 2020, we entered into a sales agreement with SVB Leerink LLC ("SVB Leerink") pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$35.0 million from time to time through SVB Leerink, acting as our agent (the "ATM Offering").
+As of March 31, 2021, we have sold an aggregate of 1,721,267 shares of common stock under the ATM Offering for net cash proceeds of \$9.3 million after deducting commissions and expenses of \$0.5 million.